Rani Price: Other appearances

 She co-presented BBC One's daytime property programmes To Buy or Not to Buy and "Don't Get Done Get Dom" she also appeared on Celebrity MasterChef in 2007 alongside fellow celebrities such as the dancer, Strictly Come Dancing judge Craig Revel Horwood, former English cricketer Phil Tufnell and the eventual winner, TV presenter and ex-EastEnders actress Nadia Sawalha.
 She also appeared on the BBC Three documentary Kill It, Cook It, Eat It.
-She and Fiona Foster presented Don't Get Done in the Sun from 20–31 May 2013.
+She and Fiona Foster presented Don't Get Done in the Sun from 20 to 31 May 2013.